Inspiration Creative Stress Relievers and Mindfulness Activities

-Taking the time to enjoy our creative stress relievers can also have many health advantages.
+Taking the time to enjoy our stress relief art practices can also have many health advantages.
 Today, let us discover a few activities we can incorporate in our daily or weekly schedules.
 This is a perfect read for anyone, especially those who feel overwhelmed with work and mothers trying to balance career, self-care, and family.

 What is its importance in our lives?

 Creative stress relievers allow us to see the details.
 It engages us and helps us become present and in the moment.
-Stress relief through art is also a way of exercising a different part of our brain, helping us feel more rested and at ease instead of being stressed out or anxious all the time.
+Practicing stress relief art is also a way of exercising a different part of our brain, helping us feel more rested and at ease instead of being stressed out or anxious all the time.

 ZenART co-founder Ardak Kassenova working on a batik painting, Health Retreat, Bali, 2018

 In an experimental study in 2016, researchers investigated the impact of visual art-making on the cortisol (our body’s main stress hormone) levels of 39 healthy adults, regardless of gender, age, and time of day.